Skip to content

 Coast scored low for the Environment, Animals, and People, partly because it is a fast fashion company and therefore commits all kinds of ethical infractions.

-PETA has also criticised parent, company, Boohoo for its use of wool in its products.
-In response to these complaints, Boohoo announced to the media that it would stop selling wool products in its online shops.
-This story also confirms that Boohoo reneged on this agreement in response to complaints from sheep producers.
+PETA has also criticised parent, company, Debenhams for its use of wool in its products.
+In response to these complaints, Debenhams announced to the media that it would stop selling wool products in its online shops.
+This story also confirms that Debenhams reneged on this agreement in response to complaints from sheep producers.
 Because Coast’s products can still include wool, vegans may wish to steer clear of this brand.

 In what areas does Coast perform well?